Care & Use

 Tips for keeping stands or boxes on kitchen counter tops

 We suggest choosing a display location away from stove tops to prevent dulling of the finish due to cooking steam and grease.
 When cleaning counters, be wary of wiping wet sponges or rags along the base of stands to prevent the repeated contact with moisture as it may dull the stand.
 The bottom of each stand has been lined with cork to prevent sliding as well as to prevent water from damaging the bottom of your stand.
 Never let wood sit in standing water or on hot stove tops.

 CAUTION: Always wash boards and blades thoroughly after cutting or chopping raw meat or fish to avoid cross contamination of food-borne bacteria that can cause illness.

 Our blades are extremely sharp!
 Always keep knives away from children.
 Always handle with care.

-Our products are heirloom quality, and with proper care and maintenance they will be beautiful and functional for many, many years.
+Our products are heirloom quality, and with proper care and maintenance they will be beautiful and functional for a lifetime.
 We welcome your specific questions to help you get the most use and enjoyment from your purchase.
 Please contact us if you need additional information or assistance.

 To ensure the lustrous finish of your wood boxes, stands and handles remain as beautiful years from now as they are today, we offer complimentary lifetime 'refreshing' of any of our custom Salter Fine Cutlery wood products.
 Shipping or return shipping not included.
 If your product requires re-sanding, repair, or re-sealing, labor charges will apply, though the oil application will be complimentary.
 Contact us for more details.